This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 Federal Flavor Regulatory Initiatives

-In February 2020, FDA began prioritizing enforcement of existing regulations against prefilled e-cigarette cartridges in flavors other than tobacco and menthol.
+In February 2020, the U.S. Food and Drug Administration (FDA) began prioritizing enforcement of existing regulations against prefilled e-cigarette cartridges in flavors other than tobacco and menthol.
 This prioritization did not apply to e-liquid bottles or single-use disposable e-cigarettes.

-On April 15, 2022, FDA was granted authority to regulate products containing nicotine from any source, including synthetic nicotine produced in a laboratory.
+Beginning April 14, 2022, FDA had the authority to regulate products containing nicotine from any source, including synthetic nicotine.

 Other Relevant Issues

 Following California’s prohibition of flavored tobacco product sales in December 2022, sales of products branded as clear, clear ice and unflavored, likely containing non-menthol synthetic cooling agents, increased (e.g., Flum Pebble Clear, EB Design BC5000 Clear).
-These products are categorized as Clear/Other Cooling for the purposes of this data brief.
+These products are categorized as Clear/Other Cooling in this data brief.

 The e-cigarette or vaping product use-associated lung injury (EVALI) outbreak in late 2019 and COVID-19 pandemic may have affected e-cigarette sales.